playuter/DMS_Assignment-/README.md

 - Blocks now spawn at the top of the visible game container instead of appearing partway down

 **GuiController.java** (`src/main/java/com/comp2042/controller/GuiController.java`)
-- **Refactoring**: Extracted keyboard input handling logic into InputHandler class
+- **Refactoring**: Extracted keyboard input handling logic and color mapping logic into InputHandler class and ColorMapper class
 - **Changes Made**:
   - Removed keyboard event handling code from `initialize()` method (previously lines 68-93)
   - Now delegates keyboard input to `InputHandler` instance
   - Implements `InputHandler.BrickDisplayUpdater` interface to receive display update callbacks
   - Simplified `initialize()` method to only set up input handler delegation
+  - Removed inline color switch and now uses `ColorMapper.getColorForValue(...)` for all rectangles
 - **Rationale**:
   - Follows Single Responsibility Principle - GuiController now focuses on display/UI logic
   - Input handling is separated into its own class for better organization and testability
-  - Reduces complexity of GuiController class
+  - Reduces complexity of GuiController class and delegates color concerns to ColorMapper
 - **Impact**:
   - Cleaner code structure with better separation of concerns
   - Input handling logic can now be tested independently
-  - Easier to modify input behavior without touching display code
+  - Easier to modify input behavior or color themes without touching display code

 **Package Reorganization**
 - **Before**: All classes were in a single `com.comp2042` package